 The Rules Of Free Bets: At a Glance

 The first main point to consider with most free bets is whether they are stake returned or stake not returned.
-The latter tends to be the most common type of freebie and means that if you place a £25 bet that wins, the returns will exclude the £25 free bet stake.
+The latter tends to be the most common type of offer and means that if you place a £25 bet that wins, the returns will exclude the £25 free bet stake.
 Where the stake is returned the winnings are returned along with the free bet/bonus amount, although such bets almost always have wagering requirements before your balance can be withdrawn.

 You may also notice that there are defined minimum odds that your bets must be in order to qualify.
 This could apply to both the initial bet placed to gain the free bet as well as the free bet itself.
-With the exception of a small number of risk free or odds boost type offers, most betting offers will come with minimum odds, so make sure you look out for them.
+With the exception of a small number odds boost type offers, most betting offers will come with minimum odds, so make sure you look out for them.

 It’s well worth noting however that none of these terms are designed to catch you out.
 The bookies want your business and they want you to have a good time – ripping you off is not in their interests.
-The free bets, if used wisely, give you the advantage, so be sure to make good use of the many different offers available right here and stack the odds firmly in your favour.

 Who Has the Best Free Bet?